PavanRangani/docs/docs/prd/tasks/task-instance.md

   - Shows a `Assign/Claim CA Pool tasks` button.
 [See more details](#ca-pull-button)

 #### **Sub-Tasks**
-- Shows all Sub-Tasks of any user of the RACI roles.
+- Shows all Sub-Tasks of any user of the RAI roles.
 - Sorting order: Sub-Tasks are shown under the category on the view task dialog in the same order in which it was added.
 - Sub-Task can't be clickable.
 - Shows `Star` iconn before the sub-task name.
 On click, opens the `Change Priority` dialog.